rafaela-felix/pyddt/README.md

 import pyddt
 ```
+It might need to use a double backslash `\\` in the file path on Windows systems.

 ## Testing

-For now, **pyddt** does not contain formal tests.
+For now, pyddt does not contain formal tests.

 If you can run the tutorial notebooks (*docs/notebooks/* directory), you have successfully installed the package.

 # Requirements